-30. THE MELIORIST (STUDENT NEWSPAPER)
+30. THE MELIORIST PUBLISHING SOCIETY (STUDENT PUBLICATION)

-The Meliorist has been the student newspaper at the University of Lethbridge since 1967.
-It offers a bi-weekly newspaper service and provides an open forum for all members of the University community and the surrounding area of southern Alberta.
-The Meliorist Publishing Society is an autonomous body that determines the editorial direction of the paper, with students providing the content.
-The Meliorist's staff members gain first-hand knowledge in writing, editing, photography, layout and management of a weekly newspaper.
-State-of-theart computer equipment is used in the production of The Meliorist.
+The Meliorist has been the student publication at the University of Lethbridge since 1967.
+It offers a monthly magazine service and provides an open forum for all students of the University community.
+The Meliorist Publishing Society is an autonomous body that determines the editorial direction of the publication, with students providing the content.
+The Meliorist's staff, contributors, and volunteers gain first-hand knowledge in writing, editing, photography, layout and management of a monthly magazine.

-Since its inception, the newspaper has embraced the philosophy of Meliorism, which holds that the world naturally tends to get better as the result of human effort.
+Since its inception, the publication has embraced the philosophy of Meliorism, which holds that the world naturally tends to get better as the result of human effort.